yulu/visearch-sdk-android/Source/VisenzeAndroidSDK/README.md

 }
 ```
 ###Add user permissions
-VisenzeSDK needs these user permissions to work.
+VisenzeSDK needs these use permissions to work.
 Add the following declarations to the `AndroidManifest.xml` file.
-Network permission allows the app to connect to network services, while write/read to external storage permissions allow the app to load and save images on the device.
+Network permissions allow the app to connect to network services, while write/read to external storage permissions allow the app to load and save images on the device.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>